Yakuza Princess: Production

 In October 2019, it was announced that the singer Masumi will make her big screen debut opposite Jonathan Rhys Meyers in the action film that completed filming in Brazil.
 On February 10, 2021, it was reported that XYZ Films would sell worldwide rights save Latin America, in the European Film Market, in early March.
 On April 6, 2021 it was announced that Magnet Releasing has acquired the U.S distribution rights.

+Reception

+Critical response

+According to critic aggregation site Rotten Tomatoes, the film has a critic score of 33% based on 42 review and an audience of 36% based on 50+ reviews with the critics consensus reading; "visually stylish but a narrative non-starter, Yakuza Princess serves as an unhappy reminder that action is rarely a substitute for an interesting story".